dwinterLA-zz/ground-source/README.md

 The front matter template section should really only be used by devs.
 Adding fields here is pointless if you can't update the codebase to utilize new or changed fields.

-If GroundSouce were to upgrade their Forestry account, I'd recommend hiding this section from non-devs.

 Note: Jankiness can sometimes happen when adding or removing fields for existing collections.
 For example, you might add a new field for the front matter template for `listing` but then not see it as a valid, editable field within the CMS itself.
 When this has happened in the past, I've directly edited the corresponding markdown file, and committed to `groundsource-dev`.
 Collection are included as folders at the root of the repo.